open-telemetry/opamp-spec/specification.md

 `ServerToAgent` messages based on X.509 certificate chains.
-When both the Server and the Agent opt in, every `ServerToAgent` message sent after the initial handshake carries a signature that the Agent verifies against a pre-configured trust anchor (a CA certificate) that is **distinct** from the TLS certificate authority used to establish the transport.
+When both the Server and the Agent opt in, every `ServerToAgent` message sent after the initial handshake carries a signature that the Agent verifies against a pre-configured trust anchor (a CA certificate).

 The mechanism allows OpAMP deployments to separate the _distribution server_ from the _authoritative source of OpAMP messages_.
 A compromised